nathen-lee/LVM-Neural-Data-Analysis-Website/index.md

 <section id="conclusions">
   <h2>Conclusions</h2>
-  <p>Root Mean Square Error measures the average difference between predicted values and actual values.
-The graph displays an initial steep decline, reaching its lowest at variable 3 and then stabilizing, suggesting strong improvement from 1 to 3 latent variables but diminishing returns in RMSE improvement with more than 3 latent variables.</p>

-  <p>R-squared is the coefficient of determination and measures the proportion of variance explained by the latent variables in the PCCA model, or simply put, signifies how well the data fits the model.
-The graph displays a rapid increase, stabilizing after 3 latent variables, indicating a strong fit of the model to the data when more latent variables are utilized, especially beyond 3 variables.</p>
+  <p>To assess the performance of our model, we decided to compute the Root Mean Squared Error (RMSE) and the R-squared coefficient.
+RMSE measures the average difference between predicted values and actual values.
+On the other hand, R-squared measures the proportion of variance explained by the latent variables in the PCCA model, or simply put, signifies how well the data fits the model.</p>

   <img src="./assets/conc.png" alt="Project Conclusions Visual Summary">
   <figcaption>Fig.11 - Root Mean Squared Error (RMSE) and R-squared</figcaption>

+  <p>Our findings showcase strong, rapid improvements in performance when utilizing 1 to 3 latent variables, but diminishing returns in improvement when using more than 3 latent variables.
+This suggests stronger fitting to the model as more latent variables are employed with the biggest jump in performance when using 3 latent variables. </p>

+  <p>Our model offers potential for advancing our means of analysis on neural data by providing better representations that keep pace with the constantly evolving data collection methods.</p>
 </section>

 </body>